 Fastly provides an application programming interface (API) that can be accessed via a number of popular interactive clients.
-The Fastly API allows customers to manage Fastly services via remote procedure calls instead of the web-based user interface.
+The Fastly API allows you to manage Fastly services via remote procedure calls instead of the web interface.
 This currently includes features such as:

 Available API clients

 The API's main entry point is https://api.fastly.com.
 It can be accessed via the following interactive clients: